breandan/galoisenne/latex/popl2025/rebuttal.md

 - Fig 12: presumably being described in 853-866, but missing explicit reference. caption says 30s while text says 10 seconds. if the goal is to measure throughput, the plot suggests throughput increases as edit distance goes up, but surely that's just a function of there being fewer possible repairs at all for fewer edits?

-The text should read 30s, although this is the global timeout and each trial does not necessarily consume the entire time alloted - indeed, as result of there being fewer repairs to enumerate.
-This is the advantage of using a generating function: it gives you a "progress bar" and tells you once there are no further repairs to enumerate so one can terminate early.
+The text should read 30s, although this is the global timeout and each trial does not necessarily consume the whole time alloted - indeed, as result of there being fewer repairs to enumerate.
+This is the advantage of using a generating function: it serves as a "progress bar" and indicates once there are no further repairs to enumerate so one can terminate early.

 Review #257B
 ===========================================================================

 The content of this review is the most insightful of the three, irrespective of the expertise or merit assigned.
-We want to thank this reviewer for their curiosity, openness to engage with the content beyond a cosmetic level, attention to detail and thoughtful feedback.
+We want to thank this reviewer for their open-minded curiosity, willingness to engage with the content beyond a cosmetic level, and thoughtful feedback.

 - Difference between $2^V$ and $\mathbb{Z}_2^{|V|}$ is that the former has the subset ordering and the latter has the lexicographic ordering?